Reza-Ardestani/XSum/README.md

 ```
 (dplp_env) python rstparser.py ./data
 ```
 6. Now you need to run the following command in the DPLP directory to separate the .merge files and .bracket files into two folders.
+This code simply create two folders (merge_files and bracket_files) and separate files into these two folders.
 ```
 (base) python separator.py ./data
 ```